nelsonbigh856/my-personal-website/content/post/creating-a-blog-post/index.md

  <figure>
   <img src="589126.jpg" alt="Cityscape" style="width:100%">
-  <figcaption>LaTeX math is beautiful, like this image <3</figcaption>
+  <figcaption>Wowchemy allows you to link an image from your github repository.</figcaption>
 </figure>

-< figure src="https://raw.githubusercontent.com/nelsonbigh856/my-personal-website/master/content/post/creating-a-blog-post/589126.jpg" title="Wowchemy allows you to link an image from your github repository." >